Tarique-Rizwan/Event-App-Using-Tailwind-CSS/README.md

 # Event App Using Tailwind CSS

-This project was created using Next.js and Tailwind CSS.
+This project was created using HTML and Tailwind CSS.

 ## Screenshots